dmitoiu/CM3038-Artificial-Intelligence-for-Problem-Solving/README.md

 and Torch Problem** using the **A*** Algorithm written in Java.
 It supports Static and Dynamic User Input.

+## Problem Definition

+**The bridge and torch problem (also known as The Midnight Train and Dangerous crossing) is a logic puzzle that deals with four people, a bridge and a torch.
+It is in the category of river crossing puzzles, where a number of objects must move across a river, with some constraints.**

+## Story

+**Four people come to a river in the night.
+There is a narrow bridge, and it can only hold two people at a time.
+They have one torch and, because it's night, the torch has to be used when crossing the bridge.
+Person A can cross the bridge in 1 minute, B in 2 minutes, C in 5 minutes, and D in 8 minutes.
+When two people cross the bridge together, they must move at the slower person's pace.
+The question is, can they all get across the bridge if the torch lasts only 15 minutes?**

 ## CM3038 Artificial Intelligence for Problem Solving Report

 [Coursework Report](https://github.com/dmitoiu/CM3038-Artificial-Intelligence-for-Problem-Solving/blob/master/report/CM3038-Coursework-2.pdf)